Paraguay’s Pena says Taiwan ties make ‘more sense’ than China

 Paraguay is the last remaining South American nation to recognise Taiwan over Beijing, which claims the island as its territory and has spent decades convincing Taipei’s allies to switch.

-Pena, who won the election in May and will be inaugurated next month, has been in Taiwan since Tuesday and his schedule has been packed with meetings and stops, including at a bubble tea shop with the island’s President Tsai Ing-wen.
+Pena, who was elected in late April and will be inaugurated next month, has been in Taiwan since Tuesday and his schedule has been packed with meetings and stops, including at a bubble tea shop with the island’s President Tsai Ing-wen.

 He has vowed to stay on Taiwan’s side during his five-year tenure, a point he reiterated during an interview with AFP and other media on Saturday.